puppup420247-org/EdgeEnterprise/edgeenterprise/configure-edge-with-mdm.md

 For more trouble shooting tips, see [Set up Microsoft Intune](https://docs.microsoft.com/intune/fundamentals/setup-steps) and [Sync devices](https://docs.microsoft.com/intune/remote-actions/device-sync).

-## Introduction to OMA URIs for Microsoft Edge policies
+## Introduction to OMA-URIs for Microsoft Edge policies

-To configure a policy setting using a custom OMA URI you have to:
+To configure a policy setting using a custom OMA-URI you have to:

-- create the OMA URI path
+- create the OMA-URI path
 - use "String" as the path type
 - set the value for the path

-The following sections describe how to create the OMA URI path, look up and define the value in XML format for mandatory and recommended browser polices, and update policies.
+The following sections describe how to create the OMA-URI path, look up and define the value in XML format for mandatory and recommended browser polices, and update policies.

-### Define the OMA URI path
+### Define the OMA-URI path

-You can use the following URI path formula as a guide for creating the OMA URI path.
+You can use the following URI path formula as a guide for creating the OMA-URI path.

 **URI path formula:**<br>
 *`./Device/Vendor/MSFT/Policy/Config/<ADMXIngestName>~Policy~<ADMXNamespace>~<ADMXCategory>/<PolicyName>`*